 Have you always wished to be part of magical encounters with the endangered mountain gorillas in their natural wild?
-Wondering how you can plan a gorilla safari and which places you should visit during your holiday?
+Wondering how you can plan a gorilla safari, and which places you should visit during your holiday?
 Well, get the best of magical encounters with these Great apes in Uganda’s wilderness.
 The best way to get a safe and nice adventure is with Gorilla Trekking Tours in Uganda.

 Guide to Gorilla Trekking Uganda